 Hours and Fee

 The Tortuguero National Park entrance fee is $15 USD for foreigners + tax and is open 6 AM to 6 PM everyday.
-You can purchase tickets online here.
-Required for Sector Cuatro Esquinas and Jalova
+Purchase tickets online here.
+Required for Sector Cuatro Esquinas, Cerro Tortuguero and Jalova.

 Tortuguero Hotels and Resorts

 Although there are not that many hotels, there are ones for every budget.
-Backpackers and budget travelers will want to stay in the village for the hostels and cheap hotels.
+Backpackers and budget travelers will want to stay in the village for the hostels, cabins, standard rooms and cheap hotels.
 Some places are Tortuguero Hostel Backpackers, Casa Marbella, Cabinas Beyetty and Cabinas Tortuguero.

 If you’re looking for something nicer outside the village, there are a few resort-like hotels in Tortuguero.
 We highly recommend these if you’re not on a strict budget because you get a more natural experience and the rooms and services are nicer.